***Group Visits are SOLD OUT! Please check back for updates in Fall 2023 email firstname.lastname@example.org for more info.

 Group Visit Pricing

-(must meet group visit requirements and pre-register for this price, minimum group size is 12 students)
+(must meet group visit requirements and pre-register for this price)

 - Additional chaperones pay the same entrance fee as the children.